 9. Jordan Almonds

 Getting Jordan Almonds as a wedding favor is a bit of a letdown.
 So is getting Jordan Almonds in your Easter basket.
 While they may look festive, we want the good stuff.
 We want loads of chocolate Easter treats.
+The best Easter candy is not these almonds.

 7. Sweet Tarts Chicks, Ducks, and Bunnies